berdaniera/StreamPULSE/home/coreup.md

 timeStr = datestr(timeVec,'yyyy-mm-dd HH:MM:SS'); % what you will save
 ```

-In `Excel` you can modify the timestamp based on the timezone offset:
+In `Excel` you can modify the timestamp with a formula based on the timezone offset:
 ```
 =TimeCell+(tzOffsetHours/24)
 ```
-and then modify the cell format of the new column manually to match `YYYY-MM-DD HH:MM:SS` and save as a `.csv` from there.
+Then modify the cell format of the new column with a "custom" type to match `YYYY-MM-DD HH:MM:SS` ([see documentation](https://support.office.com/en-us/article/Format-a-date-the-way-you-want-8e10019e-d5d8-47a1-ba95-db95123d273e)).

+Be sure to put the modified date-time stamp as the first column in your exported `.csv`.

 ### Saving files